Industrial Drafting (2)

 Exercises enable students to prepare for the Washington Association of Building Officials tests.
 Includes Gas Metal Arc, Flux Cored Arc and Gas Tungsten Arc Welding on test plates and pipe in all positions; Oxyfuel introduced.
-Corequisite: WELD 267; prerequisite WELD 164 or instructor permission.
+Concurrent enrollment in WELD 267.
+Prerequisite: WELD 164 or permission of instructor.

 Advanced Fabrication (10)

 Blueprint interpretation, layout tools and procedures, oxy-fuel and plasma cutting, fitting, and welding fabrication projects.
 Prerequisite: WELD 267 or instructor permission.

 Fabrication and fitting tools, setup, and procedures.
 Butt and tee joint will be required in the flat position using various welding processes.
 Students will have the opportunity to work on individual projects.
 Prerequisite: WELD 268 or permission of instructor.
 Corequisite: WELD 269.

 Fundamentals of drawing interpretation in the welding trade.
 Included are blueprint reading, welding symbols, fabrication techniques, identification of welds, and welding abbreviations.
 Prerequisite: WELD 126.

 Advanced Gas Metal Arc Welding - Aluminum (5)

 Provides a thorough understanding of welding safety and gas metal arc welding of aluminum.
 Prerequisite: WELD 165, WELD 181 or prior welding experience with permission of instructor.